Soldiers Memorial HallPrint Page

-The foundation stone at the entrance to the memorial hall commemorating the declaration of peace and a memorial stone honouring those who died in World War One were laid on the 31st August 1922.
+The foundation stone at the entrance commemorating the declaration of peace and a memorial stone honouring those from the district who died in World War One were laid on the 31st August 1922.

 The hall was built at a cost of £2000 and the portion dedicated to fallen soldiers was financed by returned soldiers.
 All district returned men and nurses were made honorary life members.